catometer/github-slideshow/_posts/0000-01-02-catometer.md

 title: "Welcome to our second slide!"
 ----
 Your text here
-Well, now use the left our, dumbass.
+Well, now use the left arrow, dumbass.